magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Livin' on the edge

-When you start using a library implemented by others, you can easily end up with few misunderstandings of its use or even with some unexpected issues.
+When you start using a library implemented by others, you can easily end up with few misunderstandings of its use or even with same unexpected issues.
 In these cases, the first thing you should do is to browse and read its documentation.
 As you know, one problem with open source software regards the corresponding documentation which is